anehrani/Finance_Data_Study/statn/try_cd_comb/README.md

 # try_cd_comb - Combined Indicator Selection using Coordinate Descent

-This package extends the `try_cd_ma` (Moving Average Crossover) system by supporting a **combination of multiple indicator types**, including:
+This package extends the `try_cd_ma` (Moving Average Crossover) system by supporting a flexible combination of multiple indicator types, including:
-- **Moving Average (MA) Crossovers** - Trend-following indicators
+- **Moving Average (MA)** - Simple Moving Average crossovers
-- **Relative Strength Index (RSI)** - Momentum oscillator
+- **Relative Strength Index (RSI)** - Momentum oscillator differences
+- **Exponential Moving Average (EMA)** - EMA crossovers
+- **MACD** - MACD Histogram values
-- **MACD (Moving Average Convergence Divergence)** - Trend and momentum indicator
+- **Rate of Change (ROC)** - Momentum indicator differences

-The system uses **Elastic Net regularization** via coordinate descent to select the most predictive indicators for trading.
+The system uses **Elastic Net regularization** via coordinate descent to select the most predictive linear combination of these indicators.

 ## Overview

 The `try_cd_comb` package performs the following:

-1. **Generates multiple indicator specifications** based on configuration:
+1. **Generates multiscale indicator specifications**:
-   - MA crossovers with varying short/long lookback periods
-   - RSI with configurable periods (e.g., 14, 21, 28)
+   - Instead of fixed parameters, it generates a grid of indicators based on `n_long` (number of long-term periods), `n_short` (number of short-term periods), and `lookback_inc` (increment).
+   - This applies to ALL enabled indicator types.
+For example, if you enable MACD, it will generate many MACD indicators with different fast/slow periods derived from the grid.

-2. **Computes indicators** for both training and test datasets
+2. **Computes indicators** for both training and test datasets.

 3. **Trains a linear model** using coordinate descent with elastic net regularization:
-   - Cross-validation to select optimal lambda (regularization strength)
+   - Cross-validation to select optimal lambda (regularization strength).
-   - Sparse coefficient selection (many indicators will have zero weight)
+   - Sparse coefficient selection (many indicators will have zero weight).

-4. **Evaluates out-of-sample performance** on test data
+4. **Evaluates out-of-sample performance** on test data.

-5. **Generates detailed reports** showing:
+5. **Generates detailed reports** showing coefficients for each indicator type.
-   - Selected indicators and their coefficients
-   - Cross-validation results
-   - Out-of-sample returns

 ## Configuration